searica/ShowMeTheGoods/README.md

 # ShowMeTheGoods
-Adds an immersive way to get hints when searching for trader locations via purchasing a map from any trader you find
+Adds an immersive way to get hints when searching for trader locations via purchasing a map from any trader you find.

+Because the server is what stores the locations of the traders, this mod must be installed on the server and it will prevent you from connecting if you have it installed and it is not on the server.

-Has a built-in file watcher so you can change configs by editing the config file on disk or via an in-game config manager.
+For managing configuration setting you can use an in-game configuration manager or change configs by editing the config file on disk as this mod has a built in file watcher.

 ## Features
 You can buy a map from any trader in the game (including ones added by mods) that will give you